Learn to Hunt

 Aquatic insects, crustaceans, and occasionally other small fish

 The Orangespotted Sunfish spawns by nesting in colonies with the male fish building a nest by excavating a small depression in the sand or gravel.
 Since this is the smallest sunfish member, it also builds the smallest nests.
 Spawning lasts from May through August at which time the males are so brightly colored they look like painted artificials.
 The male stays with the nest for about 5 days or until the eggs hatch.

-Orangespots reach about an inch in length by the end of their first year of life and grow to about 2 inches in the second year.
-Growth continues at about one inch each year for the first 4 years.
-Adults mature at about 2 inches in length and fish longer than 4 inches are very rare in Iowa.
+Orangespots reach about an inch long by the end of their first year of life and grow to about 2-inches in the second year.
+Growth continues at about one inch each year for the first four years.
+Adults mature at about 2-inches long and fish longer than 4-inches are very rare in Iowa.